Lakshay-Trehan2/CipherEase/README.md

 For any queries or support, please contact:

-The Lakshay Trehan - lakshay.trehan@iu-academy.org
+**Lakshay Trehan - lakshay.trehan@iu-academy.org**

 ---

-Thank you for using CipherEase!
-We hope it serves your encryption needs effectively and securely.
+**Thank you for using CipherEase!
+We hope it serves your encryption needs effectively and securely.**